MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.1.87	(2023/01/17)
+  - Add: Gallery images for Windows 10 22H2
+  - Add: Imaging will now remove an existing intune client from the Golden Master
+  - Add: If a larger disk size is used as the image: the last partition will be automatically extend
 - 1.0.1.86	(2023/01/17)
   - Add: Better handling for [AAD only joined VM](#AAD-Only---Join-and-re-join-hosts)
   - Add: In the rollout configuration: Azure Active Directory: Try to delete old device - If the service principal is in the group "Cloud Device Administrator" the sp can remove the device from AAD before deploying a new host